Building a pipeline of community-driven projects.

 - Assistance in building capacity and expertise in their communities

-In response, Washington State is working with NDC, federal, state and philanthropic partners to pilot the development of an ecosystem that creates a pipeline of catalytic, community-driven projects and builds community wealth.
-Although we are working with our partners in urban areas, we are primarily focusing on Tribal and rural communities, with a special emphasis on collaborations.
+In response, Washington State works with federal, state and philanthropic partners to pilot the development of an ecosystem that creates a pipeline of catalytic, community-driven projects and builds community wealth.
+While the Opportunity Zone program works with partners in urban areas, the primary focus is on tribal and rural communities, with a special emphasis on collaborations.

 Key elements of our Sustainable Ecosystem & Deal Pipeline include: